On the finiteness length of some soluble linear groups: Introduction

+The following gives a concrete series of finitely generated, non-amenable, non-arithmetic groups with prescribed upper bounds on the finiteness length.
+Other such examples include (Stallings--Bieri--)Bestvina--Brady's groups and certain members of the family of generalized Thompson groups; cf.~\cite{RachelStefanMatt} and references therein for an overview.

-\begin{exm} Similarly to Example~\bref{oexemplo}, let $\mcP$ be a parabolic $\Z$-subscheme of $\SL_n$ with $k$ diagonal blocks of sizes $n_j$, with at least one block of size at least two.
-Suppose again that there exists an index $j < k$ for which $n_j = 1 = n_{j+1}$.
-For instance, we can take
+\begin{exm} Similarly to Example~\ref{oexemplo}, let $\mcP$ be a parabolic $\Z$-subscheme of $\SL_n$ with $k$ diagonal blocks of sizes $n_j$, with at least one block of size at least two and with at least one index $j < k$ for which $n_j = 1 = n_{j+1}$.
+For instance, we can take $\mcP$ to be